 Americans are content with simply using toilet paper, according to bidet suppliers.
 The suppliers would rather focus on providing in markets that embrace the concept of transitioning away from the dry wipe system.
 In countries such as Greece, Italy, and Spain – ninety percent of its residents have bidets installed in their households.

 Celebs like Will I Am, Will Smith, and Terrence Howard all recommend baby wipes as a better alternative to toilet paper.
 Why not?
 It makes sense.
 After all, we don’t use dry paper to wipe our infants after they poo; we use wet wipes to ensure that they are fully clean.
 If we used dry wipes on infants, it would make life harder.
 So why do we have to abandon that in adulthood?

-Whatever, the case may be, it’s not too late for a solution.
-This concept can still be followed by using wet paper on your rear.
+Whatever the case may be, it’s not too late for a solution.
+Even without running to the store to buy flushable baby wet wipes, the concept of using wet paper on your rear is still in reach, literally.
 Simply stretch over to the bathroom sink and wet – not soak – your toilet paper and wipe your rear.
 If you’re in a public bathroom or in a setting where there is no sink by a toilet, bring a bottle of water with you.
-I learned that I was not an anomaly in doing such a routine in the bathroom; it turns out that Muslims and Filipinos-to name a few also practice these same toiletry routines.
-It may be time for the rest of the Western World to catch up and become more sanitary and health conscious with their restroom practices.
+I learned that I was not an anomaly in doing such a routine in the bathroom; it turns out that many Muslims and Filipinos, to name a few, also practice these same toiletry routines.
+It may be time for the rest of the Western World to catch up and become more sanitary and health-conscious with their restroom practices.